carsonhu/awbw_enhancements/README.md

 **Additional units** (Mech, Md.
 Tank, Neotank, APC, etc) can have custom hotkeys assigned in the move planner.

 All hotkeys are fully customizable in the move planner.
-A "Disable All Quick Action Hotkeys" button is available in case you only want the bug fixes and CO portrait / army color fixes.
+A "Disable All Quick Action Hotkeys" button is available in the extension options in case you only want the bug fixes and CO portrait / army color fixes.

 ### Weather Toggle
 This fork adds a weather toggle to the move planner that allows you to toggle weather between Clear, Rain, and Snow.
+This does not change the visuals much, but it does affect unit movement ranges.

 ### Bug Fixes
 - **Fixed CO portraits in move planner** - CO portraits were not being displayed in the move planner.